DrakeMorrison/TECC-Quiz/README.md

 ### Description:
 ##### "Timed First-Aid Quiz"

-> Child users log in each time they intend to brush their teeth.
-They can either view their previous brushing records or create a new brushing record.
+> Users log in each time they wish to save a friend.
+They can view the results of previous games and see their friend list.

-> If child user opts to create a new brushing record, they are able to select 4 clips from a set of "mystery songs" to compile one 2-minute song.
-Once they have 4 selections, they are able to play their "custom" song.
+> When they start a new game, they are presented with a question and several answers they have to pick between while they are timed.

-> While the child user's "custom" song is playing, they receive step-by-step brushing instructions from an animated slideshow.
+> Should they answer correctly, the game asks them the next question.
+However, if they guess wrongly, they lose 10 seconds of time and still have to answer the next question!

-> Once the 2-minute animation and song duo is completed.
-The child receives a "sticker" for brushing.
-Brushing is limited to once per morning and once per evening.
+> As they succeed and keep their friends alive, they accumulate points and awards for their rescues.

 ##### Description: Parent Registration
 <img src="" width="200">